-In addition to the notice of a rent increase required by Civil Code Section 827(b), and at the time when a landlord provides such notice of a rent increase, the landlord shall also provide notice of the availability of the rent review procedure established by this Chapter.
+In addition to the notice of a rent increase required by Civil Code Section 827(b), and at the time when a landlord provides such notice of any rent increase, the landlord shall also provide notice of the availability of the rent review procedure established by this Chapter.
+The notice of availability of rent review required by Section 4-32-210 below shall be provided by the landlord at the time when a landlord provides notice of any rent increase in the three predominant languages spoken in the City.
+The City Manager or his or her designee shall determine the predominant languages spoken in the City and shall ensure that copies of the notice of availability of rent review required by Section 4-32-210 are made available to landlords by the City in those three languages.
 Any rent increase accomplished in violation of this Chapter shall be void, and no landlord may take any action to enforce such an invalid rent increase.
 Any rent increase in violation of this Chapter shall operate as a complete defense to an unlawful detainer action based on failure to pay any illegal rent Increase.
 Any tenant required to pay an illegal rent increase may recover all illegal rent increase amounts actually paid by the tenant.